 Edwin Waugh Dialect Society

 The Society was formed in 1938 by a group of Lancashire Dialect enthusiasts.
 It lapsed in 1940 due to the effects of the Second World War but restarted in 1950.
 It has continued to the present day.

 Meetings are held on the second TUESDAY of every month from October to June, commencing at 7.30pm

-Voluntary donations at each meeting help defray the cost of the room hire.
+There is a voluntary donation requested at each meeting to help defray the cost of the room hire.

 A poetic version by Eric Green follows these paragraphs.

 The meeting starts with a welcome to all from the evening's Chairman, followed by a rendition of Edwin Waugh's song "A Lift on the Way".

 We then have a reading of a poem or extract from one of Waugh's works by a pressed volunteer and hear the 'Parish Notices' from the Secretary.

 Members are then entertained by a speaker, or a performer.
 You can find full details of each of our monthly meetings on the Events Calendar page.